 Handicraft Village and Craft Museum is popularly known as ‘Balai Getam Guri’.
-Other famous spots in Kelantan such as Istana Balai Besar and the Bulu Kubu Bazaar are also in a walking distance from the museum.
+Other famous spots in Kelantan such as Istana Balai Besar and the Bulu Kubu Bazaar are also within walking distance from the museum.
 After having a glimpse of the craftsmanship, visitors can move towards the ground floor of the building that has a restaurant named ‘Balai Sulur Gadung ’.

 The Handicraft Village usually conducts live demonstrations and shows of the handicrafts in the courtyard.
 Songket weaving is a hand-woven fabric weaving that is made up of either silk or cotton fabric.
 It is intricately patterned and is one of the traditional forms of dresses in Malaysia.
 Embroidery is also seen being weaved by skilled people in various patterns and designs for enhancing the overall look of the traditional outfit.

 Batik Printing is also an interesting handwork done by skilled handicraft professionals.
 In Batik Printing, the clothes are decorated by coating a portion it using wax and then dyeing the cloth.
 Wooden Carvings include making up of wooden structures in various patterns and designs that can be used for decorations in the house.
 Several wooden carvings are available with varying price ranges.
-Visitors can purchase the one that fit their budget from Handicraft Village and Craft Museum in Kelantan.
+Visitors can purchase the one that fits their budget from Handicraft Village and Craft Museum in Kelantan.

-Just like the Central Market in Kuala Lumpur, the objective of this place is to provide visitors with a deeper insight in to the traditional practices and the local products of the people in Malaysia particularly in Kelantan State.
+Just like the Central Market in Kuala Lumpur, the objective of this place is to provide visitors with a deeper insight into the traditional practices and the local products of the people in Malaysia, particularly in Kelantan State.